demo-engineering/nodejs-financial/README.md

     -   The user can only have one saving account.
 - The users can transfer money from one account to another account.

-### Your assignment:
+### Your assignment: Create a new transfer endpoint

 - Create a new transfer endpoint that enables users to transfer money to only checking-to-checking account.

+#### Extra points
 - The users could create their own deposits, but they should be approved by the system admins to be acknowledged.
 - The users have 3 free transfers per week.
-After the users reach the limit, the “Bank/App” should charge 2% of transfer fees on transaction amount.
+After the users reach the limit, the Simple Banking API should charge 2% of transfer fees on the transaction amount.
     -   e.g. Transaction amount of US$ 1,000.00.
 The transfer fee should be US$ 20.00.
 - The user can only close an account if there’s no money in there.

 Feel free to change anything on the project that you would like.